alexnimo/Nimo-Awesome_repo/README.md

           <li>macro pack - a tool used to automatize obfuscation and generation of retro formats such as MS Office documents or VBS like format: https://github.com/sevagas/macro_pack </li>
           <li>Evil Clippy - a cross-platform assistant for creating malicious MS Office documents: https://github.com/outflanknl/EvilClippy</li>
           <li>pixload - Set of tools for creating/injecting payload into images: https://github.com/chinarulezzz/pixload </li>
+          <li>Pown.js - is a security testing and exploitation toolkit built on top of Node.js and NPM.
+Unlike traditional security tools like Metasploits, Pown.js considers frameworks to be an anti-pattern: https://github.com/pownjs/pown/blob/master/README.md </li>
+          <li>nodeCrypto - is a linux Ransomware written in NodeJs that encrypt predefined files: https://github.com/atmoner/nodeCrypto</li>
       </span>
      </p3>
           </ul>